 Thankfully the with the set-up of the GAA Hurling has still remained not only a very popular sport but also as part of our traditions here in Ireland.
 Many schools teach hurling at a very young age with many young players continuing to play into their adult years.

-Its popularity in various countries has also dramatically increased with many teams setting up all over the world played by ex-pats of Ireland but also by anyone who really has an interest.
+Its popularity in various countries has also dramatically increased, many teams have now set up all over the world.

 Irish Hurling Video